 Chapter 1 – Landmarks and Surveys

-Article 3 – Arizona Coordinate System, 1983
+Article 3 – Arizona Plane Coordinate System

-33-131 Arizona coordinate system, 1983; zones; composition
+33-131 Arizona Plane Coordinate System

-A. The Arizona coordinate system, 1983, is the system of plane coordinates which has been established by the national geodetic survey for defining and stating the positions or locations of points on the surface of the earth in this state.
+A. The Arizona Plane Coordinate System (hereinafter “AzPCS”) is the system of plane coordinates which has been established by the U.S. National Geodetic Survey (hereinafter “NGS”) for defining and stating the positions or locations of points on the surface of the earth in this state.
+The AzPCS is a subset of the national State Plane Coordinate System (hereinafter “SPCS”) and AzPCS and SPCS may be interchangeable terms.
+The AzPCS is divided into zones of geographic similarity across the state.

-B. The Arizona coordinate system, 1983, contains three zones as follows:

-1. The west zone, composed of La Paz, Mohave and Yuma counties.

-2. The central zone, composed of Coconino, Maricopa, Pima, Pinal, Santa Cruz and Yavapai counties.

-3. The east zone, composed of Apache, Cochise, Gila, Graham, Greenlee and Navajo counties.
+B. The AzPCS is a component of the U.S. National Spatial Reference System (hereinafter “NSRS”) as updated and published by the NGS.
+The NSRS is a national coordinate system that defines the elements of latitude, longitude, height, scale, gravity, and orientation throughout the United States.

-C. In any land description in which the Arizona coordinate system, 1983, is utilized the system shall be designated "Arizona coordinate system, 1983, __________ zone", with the name of the appropriate zone inserted.
+C. In any map, report of survey, or geospatial document in which the AzPCS is utilized, the system shall be designated "Arizona Plane Coordinate System ", and appropriate metadata shall be included.
+“Metadata” for the purpose of this chapter, must include the NSRS reference frame, epoch date, and the name of the appropriate AzPCS zone.

-33-132 Coordinates of system; zone definitions
+33-132 Coordinates of system

-A. The plane coordinates of a point on the earth's surface, to be used in the position or location of such point in the appropriate zone of the system, shall consist of two distances, expressed in feet and decimals of a foot (foot value 0.3048 meter exact).
-One of these distances, to be known as the "X-coordinate", shall give the position in an east-and-west direction, and the other, to be known as the "Y-coordinate", shall give the position in a north-and-south direction.
-These coordinates shall depend on and conform to the coordinates on the Arizona coordinate system, 1983, of the horizontal control stations of the national geodetic survey in this state, as these coordinates have been determined by the survey.
+A. The plane coordinates of a point on the earth's surface, to be used in the position or location of such point in the appropriate zone of the AzPCS, shall consist of two distances, expressed in feet and decimals of a foot (foot value 0.3048 meter exact).
+One of these distances, to be known as the "X-coordinate", or “Easting”, shall give the position in an east-and-west direction, and the other, to be known as the "Y-coordinate", or “Northing”, shall give the position in a north-and-south direction.
+Coordinates in the AzPCS shall be computed from the NSRS latitude and longitude or vice versa using algorithms and mathematical formulas consistent with those published by NGS.
+The use of the term “Arizona Plane Coordinate System” or “AzPCS” on any map, report of survey, or geospatial document must be limited to data that is referenced as described above and must have no additional scaling, rotating, translating or other modifications.

-B. For the purpose of more precisely defining the Arizona coordinate system, the following definitions of the national geodetic survey are adopted:
+B. For the purpose of more precisely defining the AzPCS, the definitions of the NSRS as approved, published and amended/updated by the NGS are adopted.

-1. The Arizona coordinate system, 1983, west zone, is a transverse mercator projection of the North American datum, 1983, having a central meridian 113 o 45' 00" west of Greenwich, on which meridian the scale is set one part in fifteen thousand too small.
-The origin of the coordinates is at the intersection of the meridian 113 o 45' 00" west of Greenwich and the parallel of 31 o 00' 00" north latitude.
-This origin is given the coordinates of "X" equals seven hundred thousand feet and "Y" equals zero feet.

-2. The Arizona coordinate system, 1983, central zone, is a transverse mercator projection of the North American datum, 1983, having a central meridian 111 o 55' 00" west of Greenwich, on which meridian the scale is set at one part in ten thousand too small.
-The origin of the coordinates is at the intersection of the meridian 111 o 55' 00" west of Greenwich and the parallel of 31 o 00' 00" north latitude.
-This origin is given the coordinates of "X" equals seven hundred thousand feet and "Y" equals zero feet.

-3. The Arizona coordinate system, 1983, east zone, is a transverse mercator projection of the North American datum, 1983, having a central meridian 110 o 10' 00" west of Greenwich, on which meridian the scale is set at one part in ten thousand too small.
-The origin of coordinates is at the intersection of the meridian 110 o 10' 00" west of Greenwich and the parallel of 31 o 00' 00" north latitude.
-The origin is given the coordinates of "X" equals seven hundred thousand feet and "Y" equals zero feet.
+C. Orthometric heights, when reported must conform to standards adopted by NGS for points included in the NSRS.
+Additional metadata must be included to document the orthometric heights, when determined and reported on the map, report of survey, or geospatial document in which the AzPCS is utilized.

-33-133 Ground markings of system; accuracy specifications; horizontal control stations
+33-133 Ground markings of the NSRS; accuracy standards; geodetic control stations